canmetan/dotfiles/README.md

 Touristic Attractions:

-- Switches background picture every 5 minutes under a given folder.
+- Switches the desktop background every 5 minutes under a given folder.
 - Keyboard shortcuts for launching applications, segregated into workspaces according to their functionality.
 - Smooth window transitions and opacity settings.
 - No window decorations or title bars.
 Titles are displayed on the top bar with a yellow text.